 Habia goes international.
 As the wire and cable business grew, factories were set up in France, Germany and Åland, Finland.
 Charlie’s son Carl-Bertil, or ‘Obi’, joins the company and leads the mission for the expansion.
 In 1969, the first sales office opens in Breda, Holland.

-The Swedish Ministry of Defence (FMV) contacts Habia for help in developing a new naval cable standard after ordering four type Västergötland-class submarines.
+In the end of the 70's, The Swedish Ministry of Defence (FMV) contacts Habia for help in developing a new naval cable standard after ordering four type Västergötland-class submarines.
 The only cables available for submarines at the time were rubber cables, which were not very oil-resistant and very heavy.
 Habia took on the challenge, and created a range of lighter, oil-resistant cable solutions for the Swedish Navy.
 Shortly after this, cable production was moved to Söderfors in Sweden as more space was needed due to the rising demand for military cables.

 Our first dedicated cable systems department opens.
 Building on our earlier work with the Swedish Ministry of Defence, Habia started manufacturing pressure-tight glands (penetrators) for submarines.
 Soon after, a company specialising in sonar equipment for submarine hunting was founded: Svensk undervattensteknik.
 They called on Habia for our cable systems expertise and we became a primary supplier of cable harnesses.

 Habia Group is split up and Habia Cable is formed, consisting of a factory in Sweden and sales offices in the UK, the Netherlands and Belgium.
 The company becomes part of Beijer Alma group.
 Other parts of Habia Group become what is now Axon in France, Habia Teknofluor in Sweden, Optinova/Scantube in Åland, Finland, and Fercable Prysmian in Spain.